 The temple is dedicated to Lord Maha Vishnu.
 Situated at an altitude of about 900 m, the temple is surrounded by mountains and beautiful forests.
 History depicts Chera king Kulasekharan as the founder of this temple.
 There exists documentary proof that Thirunelly at the time of Tamil Chera king Bhaskara Ravi Varma I (962-1019 CE) was an important town and pilgrim center in South India.
-In the dense jungles surrounding temple, the ruins of two ancient villages can be found.
+In the dense jungles surrounding the temple, the ruins of two ancient villages can be found.

-The name Thirunelli derives from nelli, the Malayalam word for Indian gooseberry of the Amla tree.
+The name Thirunelli derives from Nelli, the Malayalam word for Indian gooseberry of the Amla tree.
 According to mythology, once Lord Brahma traversing the world on his hamsa saw an idol of Lord Vishnu set in an Amla tree.
 With the help of the Devas, Brahma installed the idol here and called it Sahyamalak Kshetra.
 Thirunelli Temple is also referred to as Amalaka temple and Sidha temple.
-People believe that Lord Brahma worships Perumal in the temple on the wee hours every day, hence the head priest of the temple leaves a fresh quantity of worshiping materials required for puja in the temple before closing the temple at night.
+People believe that Lord Brahma worships Perumal in the temple in the wee hours every day, hence the head priest of the temple leaves a fresh quantity of worshiping materials required for puja in the temple before closing the temple at night.

 At Papanasini there is a sacred rock called Pinnappara where ritual offerings to the spirits of the departed are made (known as Bali).
 It is almost 800 m away from the temple, on its western side.
 Pancha theertham is the temple pond seen on the temple premises.
 There is a boulder with the image of a footprint in the middle of the pond and it is called Vishnupada.
 On the western side of the temple is the cave temple Gunnika, dedicated to Lord Shiva.
 Thus Thirunelli becomes blessed by the unique presence of all the members of the trinity.